- What is testosterone?

 If a person is sensitive to testosterone, they can develop acne, high blood pressure, increased appetite, and liver or heart problems.

-It’s important to manage the increased testosterone side effects early on.
+It’s important to manage the side effects of increased testosterone early on.
 These side effects include increased aggressive behavior, reduced sperm count, increased urination, fluid retention, and acne.

 Causes of high testosterone in men and women

-What causes high testosterone?
 Hormonal disorders and different ailments can affect T levels.
-Some of the most profound high testosterone causes in men and women are:
+Some of the most profound causes of high testosterone in men and women are:

 Anabolic steroid abuse